LixiChronikouOriou/ES-plugins/README.md

 2025-04-28: v.1.0.0

-Overhaul and Republication as Bunsen Burner.
+Overhaul and Re-publication as Bunsen Burner.